This site is currently under construction. Please be patient

 String Care

 Wax the whole string every few hundred shots and let the wax sit overnight or longer.
 At the end of a day of shooting wax the serving and allow it to soak in overnight and remove any excess before shooting.
-Look for a soft, non tacky wax.
+I do not recommend any wax in particular but look for a soft, non tacky wax.
+Having silicone in the wax is nice but not super important.
+One wax may be a bit better than another but there is no huge difference between waxes.
 Being soft allows it to be absorbed easier than a thick/hard wax which is especially important to the string fibers under the serving.
 Any excess wax will rob speed from your bow.
 Also, any real excess wax may end up in the trigger unit which may preclude the use of your bow until the bow is sent in for repairs.
 Any rubbing in of wax should be done with your finger or thumb.
 Using a hairdryer or leather may get the string too hot.
 When waxing the string just wipe the wax on, do not rub the wax into the string hard at all because it may remove the string dye or make the string "hairy".
 The string loops are often forgotten but they take a lot of impact so don't forget to wax the loops when waxing the string.
 The purpose of the wax is to reduce frictional wear of the center serving at the deck and the latches that hold string back, prevent water from entering the string and to prevent strand against strand friction.
 Put on only enough to make the string or serving look wet.
 You never want to coat a string or serving.

 Once in a while take side off and rotate it half a turn then do the other side and rotate it the same way.
 The purpose is to wear the serving on both sides of the string and get more mileage out of the serving.